Macrometacorp/docs/docs/cep/enrich-data/enrich-data-with-collection.md

 ### 1. Load UserTable Collection with User Data

-Run the following query using one of the methods described in [Running Queries](../../queryworkers/running-queries.md) to add the following records to the collection.
+Run the following query using one of the methods described in [Running Queries](../../queryworkers/running-queries.md) to add the records to the collection.
 Each line is a separate record.

 ```sql
 LET data = [